openownership/data-standard/docs/standard/concepts.rst

 Statements should therefore be considered immutable – presenting details about an element of beneficial ownership as claimed at a particular point in time.

-To achieve this, a data management system needs to include:
+To achieve this, each Statement produced by a data management system needs to include:
 - the details claimed about the entity, person or relationship, as stored by records in the system
 - information about the source, date and context of the claim